Daniel-KM/Omeka-plugin-OcrElementSet/README.md

 Summary
 -------

-This plugin for [Omeka] creates a file element set for the refNum standard and adds the metadata that can't be replaced by a Dublin Core element.
+This plugin for [Omeka] creates a file element set to manage OCR data.

+It can be used in conjunction with the [refNum Element Set], that manages informations about digitalized pages of a document.

 Installation